Product docs and API reference are now on Akamai TechDocs.

 Configure Network Access

-Before the Linode Managed Database can connect to your Azure Database instance, ensure that the instance allows network access from the Linode database host.
+Before the Linode Managed Database can connect to your Azure Database instance, ensure that the instance allows network access from the Linode Managed Database.

-With network access configured, your Linode Managed Database can reach the Azure Database instance during the subscription creation step in the main guide.
+With network access configured, your Linode Managed Database can reach the Azure Database instance during the subscription creation step in Logical Replication to a Linode Managed PostgreSQL Database.

 Create a Replication User

-Follow the steps below to create this scope-limited user on your Azure Database instance.
+Follow the steps below to create this dedicated user on your Azure Database instance.

-linode_replicator), provide a password (e.g.,thisismyreplicatorpassword), then grant SELECT privileges for the tables you plan to replicate.
-For simplicity, this example assumes a public schema and three tables typically found in an ecommerce database (e.g.,customers,products, andorders).
-Replace the table names with your actual schema as needed:Source psql PromptCREATE ROLE linode_replicator WITH REPLICATION LOGIN PASSWORD 'thisismyreplicatorpassword'; GRANT SELECT ON customers, products, orders TO linode_replicator;CREATE ROLE GRANTNote Alternatively, you can grant privileges on all tables with the following command:
+psqlprompt.
+Replace REPL_USER (e.g.,linode_replicator) and REPL_PASSWORD (e.g.,thisismyreplicatorpassword) with your own values.
+For simplicity, this example assumes a public schema and three sample tables (customers, products, and orders).
+Replace the table names with your actual schema as needed.Source psql PromptCREATE ROLE REPL_USER WITH REPLICATION LOGIN PASSWORD 'REPL_PASSWORD'; GRANT SELECT ON customers, products, orders TO REPL_USER;CREATE ROLE GRANTYou can also grant privileges on all tables with the following command:

-Source psql PromptGRANT SELECT ON ALL TABLES in SCHEMA public to linode_replicator;
+Source psql PromptGRANT SELECT ON ALL TABLES IN SCHEMA public TO REPL_USER;GRANT

-The newly created user is referenced by the Linode Managed Database when creating the subscription.
+The newly created user is referenced by the Linode Managed Database when creating the subscription in Logical Replication to a Linode Managed PostgreSQL Database.

 Create a Publication

-Source psql PromptCREATE PUBLICATION PUBLICATION_NAME FOR ALL TABLES;Run the following command to view any created publications:
+Source psql PromptCREATE PUBLICATION PUBLICATION_NAME FOR ALL TABLES;Run the following command to view all existing publications:

 Your Azure source database is now ready for logical replication.
-Return to the main guide to configure the Linode Managed Database and create the subscription.
+Return to Logical Replication to a Linode Managed PostgreSQL Database to configure the Linode Managed Database and create the subscription.

 More Information